 - Providing street maintenance, curb and gutter construction and repair, storm drainage maintenance, snow removal, and maintenance of road signs and markings.

 The Village of Sugar Mountain provides garbage collection services to all Sugar Mountain taxpayers.
-Dumpster service is contracted through Republic Services and The Village of Sugar Mountain Public Works Department provides residential service. currently scheduled for collections on MONDAYS and THURSDAYS.
+Dumpster service is contracted through Republic Services and The Village of Sugar Mountain Public Works Department provides residential service.
+Current schedule for trash collection is on MONDAYS and THURSDAYS beginning 8:00 a.m.
+Collection will move to the following workday if a Holiday falls on a Monday or Thursday.

 Bagged Household Trash